MarouaneMajidi/RL_PROJECT_2D_SHOOTER/docs/README.md

 - Adjusts things like zombie speed, spawn rate, and health in real-time

-- Tries to keep players in the "flow zone" where challenge matches skill

 - Works with both state observations and visual input

 - Comprehensive evaluation framework to measure effectiveness